-To work with data, we need a place to store it in R. Our default setting is to store data in data frames in a tidy format\(^{**}\).
-When we work with properly formatted data frames, \(^{**}\) Data will not always be stored in a way that is amenable to analysis.
-Typically, we will get our data into a tidy format - such that each row represents an observation and each column represents an attribute or property of that observation each data frame can be thought of as a collection of observations with each observation in its own row and each recorded variable (e.g. measurement) represented in a column; a generic dataframe with \(M\) rows and \(N+1\) columns (i.e. \(N\) variables plus an id
+To work with data, we need a place to store it in R. Our default setting is to store data in data frames in a format amenable to analysis\(^{**}\).
+When we work with data frames, \(^{**}\) Data will not always be stored in a way that is amenable to analysis.
+Typically, we will get our data into a tidy format - such that each row represents an observation and each column represents an attribute or property of that observation think of each data frame as a collection of observations with each observation in its own row and each recorded variable (e.g. measurement) represented in a column; a generic dataframe with \(M\) rows and \(N+1\) columns (i.e. \(N\) variables plus an id column) is shown in Table 6.1.

 Table 6.1: Think of a data frame as consisting of rows of observations and columns of variables.